Athaliah Molokomme: Education

-She has a Bachelor of Laws from the University of Botswana and Swaziland; a Masters in Law from Yale Law School, USA and a Doctorate in Law from Leiden University, the Netherlands.
+She has a Bachelor of Laws from the university of Botswana and Swaziland; a Masters in Law from Yale Law School, USA and a Doctorate in Law from Leiden University, the Netherlands.
 She attained a Diploma in International Commercial Arbitration from the Chartered Institute of Arbitrators, London.
-She was senior a lecturer at the University of Botswana from 1981 to 1996.
+She was a senior lecturer at the University of Botswana from 1981 to 1996.

 Career

 Molokomme has worked as a politician and a professor.
-Between 1981 to 1996, she taught law as a senior lecturer at the University of Botswana, and has researched and published extensively in the fields of family law, women and law, customary law and employment law.
+Between 1981 and 1996, she taught law as a senior lecturer at the University of Botswana, and has researched and published extensively in the fields of family law, women and law, customary law and employment law.

 Since the 1990s Molokomme has been a regular speaker at national, regional and international conferences, workshops and seminars in her areas of expertise.

 She is a founding member of several organisations, such as Emang Basadi, Women and Law in Southern Africa (WLSA), and Women, Law and Development International (WLDI).

 From July 1998, she was the founding head of the Gender Unit at the Secretariat of the Southern African Development Community, where she was an advisor on gender issues and developed policies and programmes on the empowerment of women and gender mainstreaming, until May 2003 when she was appointed a judge of the High Court of Botswana.

+She later served as a co-chair of the World Trade Organisation's Trade and Gender Informal Working Group with Einar Gunnarson and Ana Patricia Benedetti Zelaya.
+She had stepped down by 2023 when Simon Manley and Clara Manuela da Luz Delgado Jesus joined as co-chairs of the Working Group.

 She was the first female attorney general of Botswana in 2005.
 In April 2014 it was expected that Molokomme would resign from her position as attorney general to contest the presidency of the International Criminal Court Assembly of State Parties, but she did not resign.

 Molokomme is an active member of the Justice Leadership Initiative.
 Ambassador and Permanent Representative of Botswana to the UN and other International Organizations in Geneva.

-“In Setswana, we say ‘go ruta mosadi ke go ruta sechaba’ meaning that ‘to educate a woman is to educate a nation’.”– Athaliah Molokomme, Speech at the Embassy of France, The Hague, 10 March 2014 on International Women's Day.
+“In Setswana, we say ‘go ruta mosadi ke go ruta sechaba’ meaning that ‘to educate a woman is to educate a nation’.” - Athaliah Molokomme, Speech at the Embassy of France, The Hague, 10 March 2014 on International Women's Day.

-She serves on several Boards including the Africa Group on Justice and Accountability; the Nuremberg Advisory Council; the Justice Leadership Group and Justice Rapid Response.
+She serves on several Boards including the Africa Group on Justice and Accountability; the Advisory Council of the International Nuremberg Principles Academy; the Justice Leadership Group and Justice Rapid Response.